Home Page

 And what kind of music did we play?

-Along with afternoon talent Fidel Fausto, plenty of appearances were made at local clubs during the banda boom of the early 90's.
+Along with afternoon talent Fidel Fausto, plenty of appearances were made at local clubs during the banda and grupera boom of the early 90's.

 KKHJ ran the "No Repeat" weekend for over a year... along with a cash guarantee to be awarded if any song was played more than once.